Amboise: Charming Visitors Since Leonardo da VinciBy Rick Steves

 From the tower you can see the half-mile-long "Golden Island," the only island in the Loire substantial enough to be flood-proof and to have permanent buildings (including a soccer stadium and a 13th-century church).
 It was important historically as the place where northern and southern France, divided by the longest river in the country, came together.
 Truces were made here.
 The Loire marked the farthest point north that the Moors conquered as they pushed into Europe from Morocco.

 After touring the château, take a lazy walk through Amboise's pleasant, pedestrian-only commercial zone.
 The city wielded far more importance than you'd imagine.
-In fact, its 14,000 residents are still quite conservative today, giving the town an attitude — as if no one told them they're no longer the second capital of France.
+In fact, its 14,000 residents are still pretty conservative today, giving the town an attitude — as if no one told them they're no longer the second capital of France.
 The locals keep their wealth to themselves; consequently, many grand mansions hide behind nondescript facades.

 When travelers ask me where to stay in the Loire Valley, I tell them Amboise is the best home base for first-timers.
 It offers handy access to important châteaux such as Chenonceau, Blois, Chambord, and Cheverny.
 It also has good train connections and public transportation options, making it the preferable choice if you don't want to rent a car or bike.